stojsavljevic/spring-graphql-examples/graphql-spring/README.md

 ## WS Subscriptions

-If using security, add following as headers in GraphiQL: `{"Authorization":"admin:admin"}`
+WS subscriptions can be tested in Apollo client or in integrated GraphiQL.
+If using security, add following as a header in GraphiQL: `{"Authorization":"admin:admin"}`

 ## SSE Subscriptions